arlmet.sample_points#

 Parameters:

-• source (File | Sequence[File]) – A single File or a sequence of files.
-Each timestamp must appear in at most one file.
+• source (Union[File, str, PathLike[str], Sequence[Union[File, str, PathLike[str]]]]) – A single open File or path, or a sequence of Files and/or paths.
+Each timestamp must appear in at most one source.

-• points (DataFrame | Mapping[str, Any]) – DataFrame or dict with columns lon, lat, z, and time. time may be omitted when source is a single-time file.
+• points (DataFrame | Mapping[str, Any]) – DataFrame or dict with columns lon, lat, z, and time. time may be omitted when source resolves to a single-time file.

 • variables (str | Iterable[str]) – One or more ARL field names, or 'pressure' for the virtual pressure variable.